Corefinder89/MacTracker/Readme.md

 # Setting the cron job
 UNIX and LINUX by default provides a default service called crontab that helps in executing services periodically.
 I have a cron job set that would run this `task_runner` logic every after 30 minutes.
 Here is the logic for it.<br>
 `*/30 * * * * /Users/soumyajit/Documents/git_repos/target_mac/task_runner.sh > /Users/soumyajit/Documents/git_repos/target_mac/task_runner.log 2>&1`

+# Setting up CRONTAB
+Crontab utility is a program that would run applications or scripts within a system at a certain interval of time.
+It basically has 4 modes of working which includes:<br>
+1. crontab -e: Suggests editing the current crontab in the system.
+2. crontab -l: Displaying the current version of the crontab.
+3. crontab -u: Specifying the name of the user whose crontab is to be tweaked.
+4. crontab -r: Removes the current crontab for the user.